-SAWA in Rotterdam Stands as a Testament to this A New Architectural Ethos
+SAWA in Rotterdam as a Manifestation of a New Architectural Ethos

 1_01sawa-in-architectural-ethos